Homotopy groups of highly connected Poincare duality complexes: Introduction

 We consider the following case related to the cell attachment problem and Ganea-type results.
 Suppose that there is a cofibration \(\nameddright{A}{f}{Y}{}{Y\cup CA}\); there is a map \(\namedright{Y}{}{Z}\) which induces a principal fibration \(\nameddright{\Omega Z}{}{E}{p}{Y}\); and the map \(\namedright{Y}{}{Z}\) extends to a map \(\namedright{Y\cup CA}{}{Z}\), inducing a principal fibration \(\nameddright{\Omega Z}{}{E'}{p'}{Y\cup CA}\).
 In Sections~\ref{sec:principal} and~\ref{sec:relcube} we develop new techniques that relate the action of a principal fibration to relative Whitehead products in order to identify the homotopy type of $E'$ and the homotopy class of $p'$ in terms of the homotopy type of $E$ and the homotopy classes of~$p$ and $f$.
 This requires certain hypotheses on the spaces and maps involved, but these are fulfilled in a wide variety of contexts.

 The new methods are powerful and should have numerous applications.
 We use them to prove general results about certain cell attachments in Theorems~\ref{PDthm} and~\ref{PDthm2}.
 Philosophically, these cell attachments are integral versions of inert maps in rational homotopy theory.
 Key examples are $(n-1)$-connected $2n$-dimensional Poincar\'{e} Duality complexes $M$ having $H^{n}(M;\mathbb{Z}))\cong\mathbb{Z}^{d}$ for $d\geq 2$ and $n\notin\{4,8\}$, and $(n-1)$-connected $(2n+1)$-dimensional Poincar\'{e} Duality complexes $M$ having $H^{n+1}(M;\mathbb{Z}))\cong\mathbb{Z}^{d}$ for $d\geq 1$.
 In Examples~\ref{decompex1} and~\ref{decompex2} we give an explicit homotopy decomposition of $\Omega M$ and identify the homotopy classes of the maps from the factors into $\Omega M$.
 In Examples~\ref{decompex11} and~\ref{decompex22} we go further: if $\overline{M}$ is $M$ with a point removed and \(\namedright{\overline{M}}{j}{M}\) is the inclusion, then we explicitly identify the homotopy fibre of $j$, the homotopy class of the map from the fibre into $\overline{M}$, and show that $\Omega j$ has a right homotopy inverse.
 Collectively, these results give a thorough picture of the homotopy theory associated to~$M$.
 They subsume most of the results in~\cite{B,BB,BT,BW} and often go much further.
 For example, the statements about the map $j$ were known only in the case when $M$ is a simply-connected $4$-manifold.
+Finally, in Section~\ref{sec:collar} we give an entirely new example that gives conditions for when the map \(\namedright{M\conn N}{}{M\vee N}\) that collapses the collar in a connected sum of two Poincar\'{e} duality complexes has a right homotopy inverse after looping.

+The authors would like to thank the referee for a careful reading of the paper and numerous valuable comments.